xianghui/javascript101/content/lessons/1-4-scoping.md

 a = 20; //Not allowed => SyntaxError : cannot assign a value to final variable a
 ```

-Another thing to take note about the `final` keyword in Java is that we do not
+Something to take note about the `final` keyword in Java is that we do not need
-need to initialize its value when you declare the `final` variable.
-Java does
+to initialize its value when you declare the `final` variable.
+Java does ensure
-ensure that you can only initialize its value once, but you can always do it
+that you can only initialize its value once, but you can always initialize its
-later.
+value later.

 ```java
 final int a;